HYP3R00T/v2.hyperoot.dev/src/content/blog/Improve-tmux-with-bash-function.md

 tags:
   - tmux
   - linux
-description: "A better to manage tmux sessions"
+description: "A better way to manage tmux sessions"
 ---

 Are you tired of juggling multiple terminal windows and tabs just to keep your work organized?
 Enter `tmux`, a powerful terminal multiplexer that can revolutionize the way you work in the command line.